nickolay3132/cyberlab/README.md

-# CyberLab CLI
+# CyberLab Management Tool

 ## 1. 🎯Project Goal

-CyberLab CLI is a powerful automation layer built on top of ```VBoxManage```, designed to streamline the deployment and management of CyberLab (virtual training environment).
+CyberLab Management Tool is a powerful automation layer built on top of VBoxManage, designed to streamline the deployment and management of CyberLab — a virtual training environment tailored for cybersecurity labs and experimentation.
 It eliminates manual steps by providing:

 ### 🔧 Core Automation Features
-- **One-command OVA deployment:**
-Download and import pre-configured virtual machine templates that simulate a real corporate network from remote repositories.
+- One-command OVA deployment: Download and import pre-configured virtual machine templates that simulate a real corporate network from remote repositories.

-- **Bulk operations:**
-Start/stop/reset an entire CyberLab (multiple VMs) with a single CLI command.
+- Bulk operations: Start/stop/reset an entire CyberLab (multiple VMs) with a single CLI command.

-- **Consistency:**
-Ensure identical lab environments across teams via version-controlled OVA imports.
+- Consistency: Ensure identical lab environments across teams via version-controlled OVA imports.

+### 🧭 Interface Options
+CyberLab is available in two flavors:
+- cyberlab_cli: A command-line interface (CLI) that exposes the full power of VBoxManage-backed automation.
+Perfect for scripting, integration into CI pipelines, and experienced operators.
+- cyberlab (GUI): A graphical user interface that simplifies usage and makes CyberLab accessible to non-technical users.
+Under the hood, it wraps and delegates tasks to the CLI component — providing visual interaction with CLI features.

+✅ The GUI version is built directly atop the CLI, ensuring consistent behavior and compatibility across both modes of operation.

 ### 🚩 Use Cases
-- **Cybersecurity training:** Rapidly deploy vulnerable VMs for pentesting practice.
+Cybersecurity training: Rapidly deploy vulnerable VMs for pentesting practice.

-- **Research/Development:** Test exploits in isolated, reproducible environments.
+Research/Development: Test exploits in isolated, reproducible environments.